-This article looks at the differences and connections among several words whose Greek meanings overlap quite a bit, but which Jesus seems to have used very differently.
-The view here about how Christ uses these words may be unique, but this evaluation does eliminate several problems with the way these words are currently translated inconsistently.
-The picture summarizes this article's explanation of Jesus' view of the components of human life.
-We will start with the most difficult component.
+This article covers a lot of ground, examining the differences and connections among several words whose Greek meanings overlap quite a bit, but which Jesus used very specifically.
+The view here about how Jesus uses these words may be unique because it is linguistically, not philosophically, based, but this evaluation does eliminate several problems with the way these words are currently translated, which is very inconsistent.

-To summarize briefly, Jesus uses seven words in the Gospels to describe various parts of human existence.
+Jesus uses seven words in the Gospels to describe various aspects of human existence.
 These words are translated in inconsistent ways in the English translation.
-There seem to be three basic elements : 1) the spirit or breath (pneuma), 2) the flesh (sarx), and 3) the mind (dianoia).
-There seem to be combinations of two of these elements: 1) the heart (kardia), a combination of mind and spirit, 2) life (zoe), a combination of the flesh and spirit, 3) and the body (soma), a combination of the flesh and mind.
-Finally, there is psyche, which is translated as soul and life, but it is a combination of all three: mind, flesh, and spirit.
-We might describe this as the "self,” our existence in this body, with these feeling and memories.
+There seem to be three foundational elements : 1) the spirit or breath (pneuma), 2) the flesh (sarx), and 3) the mind (dianoia).
+More dimensions arise as a combinations of two of these elements: 1) the heart (kardia), a combination of mind and spirit, 2) life (zoe), a combination of the flesh and spirit, 3) and the body (soma), a combination of the flesh and mind.
+Finally, there is psyche, which is translated as soul and life, but it is a combination of all three base components: mind, flesh, and spirit.
+We might describe this as the "self,” our existence in this body, with a specific set of feelings and memories.

 The Problem with Psyche as "Soul/Life"

-The word psyche (ψυχὴν) creates a special problem for translators when they translate Christ's words because they translate it to mean two very different things: a person's "soul" and his "life.”
-In the NT, it is translated 58 times as "soul,” 40 times as "life,” and three times as "mind".
-Sometimes, the switch between the two is sudden, for example, in Matthew 16:25, it says, "For whoever will save his life shall lose it," translating psyche as "life," but then in the following verse, Matthew 16:26, it says, "For what is a man profited, if he shall gain the whole world, and lose his own soul?" translating psyche as "soul.”
+The word psyche (ψυχὴν) creates a special problem for translators because they translate this Greek word to mean two very different things: a person's "soul" and his "life.”
+In the KJV NT, it is translated 58 times as "soul,” 40 times as "life,” and three times as "mind".
+Sometimes, the switch between different meanings is sudden, for example, in Matthew 16:25, it says, "For whoever will save his life shall lose it," translating psyche as "life," but then in the following verse, Matthew 16:26, it says, "For what is a man profited, if he shall gain the whole world, and lose his own soul?" translating psyche as "soul.”

 What is interesting is that most of these translations only seem to work as one or the other.
-For example, Christ tells us not to worry about our "life," wondering about what we will eat or drink.
+For example, Jesus tells us not to worry about our psyche, translated as "life," wondering about what we will eat or drink.
 It is hard to imagine the word "soul" applying to eating and drinking.
-However, Christ also tells us not to worry about those who would kill the body but not the "soul" using the same word translated as "life" above.
+However, Jesus also tells us not to worry about those who would kill the body but not the "soul" using the same word psyche.
 This is a "life" that does not die when the body dies.
 So we have a paradox.
 A "life" that eats and drinks to survive but does not die when the body dies.

 However, psyche doesn't seem to be a word (for example, like the Greek word translated as "judge") that has different meanings in different contexts.
-Rather it is a concept that is captured well by neither of these words.
+Rather it is a concept that is not captured well by either of the English words,“life” or “self.”

-There is an English meaning that does work, the psychological term of "self,” which means our worldly sense of self.
-However, before we discuss it, we should look at some related Greek words.
-From his use of all three of these words (plus his use of the word for "body,” which is much more straightforward), we get a clearer idea of what Christ means when he uses the word psyche.
+There is an English meaning that does work, the term of "self,” meaning our worldly sense of self, our physical being at a certain place and time.
+However, before we discuss this idea in more depth, we should look at the related Greek words.
+From his use of all these words, we get a clearer idea of what Jesus means when he uses the word psyche.

 Mind and Spirit

-In Christ's words, psyche is translated like two other words that Christ commonly uses: pneuma, which is usually translated as "spirit," and zoe, which is usually translated as "life".
+In Jesus’s words, psyche is translated like two other words that Christ commonly uses: pneuma, which is usually translated as "spirit," and zoe, which is usually translated as "life".
 There is also another word, dianoia, that is translated as "mind".
-And another word, kardia, that is translated as "heart" but which is described as the source of thoughts.
+And final word, kardia, that is translated as "heart" but which is described as the source of thoughts.

-In another article, the word "spirit" is examined in conjunction with "holy" so no need to write about its use in that way extensively here.
 So pneuma is more like ideas that have a life of their own.
-Christ seems to view people as having more than one spirit within them, their own, that of God, and that of "demons.”
+Jesus seems to view people as having more than one spirit within them, their own, that of God, and that of "demons.”
 These are the "voices" that pop into our minds as conscious thought.
-It is this consciousness that motivates action, so it is an animating force.
-Our awareness of our own thoughts is the piece of divinity within us.
+It is this consciousness that motivates action, so it is an animating force, which is exactly how the Greek word was used.
+Our awareness of our own thoughts is the part of divinity within us.

 Life and Mind

 Zoe is another word Christ commonly uses that is translated as "life" and unlike "psyche,” it is always and only translated as "life".
 This is the only word here that has a verb form, zoa, meaning "to live" and "to be alive".
 This is physical life and the substance of life.
-This is the life that comes from our "substance,” "property," as well as our "existence.”
-When we talk about making a living, we are talking about zoe.
+This is the life that comes from our "substance,” by which the Greeks meant our personal property, as well as our physical existence.
+The thinking was that we spend our time living generating property.
+When we talk about “making a living” in English, we are talking about the Greek sense of zoe.
 In the verb form, it is a metaphor for "to be full of life," "to be strong," and "to be fresh.”
-The basic concept is the union of flesh with spirit, sarx with pneuma, to create a breathing body (discussed below.)
+The basic concept is the union of flesh with spirit, sarx with pneuma, to create a breathing body.

-My sense is that Jesus would agree that animals have minds and spirits.
-What they do not have is the organ of conscious choice, the psyche.
-This is our awareness that we have a heart, mind, body, spirit, and temporary life of the flesh.
+My sense is that Jesus would agree that animals have minds and spirits, but different types of minds.
+We refer to Aristotle’s ideas of plant, animal, and human minds being different because they have different capacities.
+Human minds are the only ones with access to reasoning in the abstract sense.
+Animals and plants do not have is the organ of conscious choice, the psyche.
+This is our self-awareness, knowing that we have a heart, mind, body, spirit, and a temporary life of the flesh.
 From this awareness, we make choices.
-Animals do not make conscious choices in the same way humans do.

 For more detail, see this article on "heart."
-The word for "heart," kardia, is also a key part of a person's makeup and unlike "mind" (dianoia,) it is used frequently.
+The word for "heart," kardia, is also a key part of a person's makeup and, unlike "mind" (dianoia), it is used frequently.
 Again, this is because it is part of spirit.
 Sometimes this word is used like we use the word "heart" to mean the "insides" of something ("heart" of the ocean or earth), but when it is used to refer to people, it is the seat of emotions.
-However, these emotions do clearly generate thoughts (Matthew 15:19 For out of the heart proceed evil thoughts), but it is the motivation for thought, the source of thought, not the thoughts themselves.
+However, these emotions generate thoughts (Matthew 15:19 For out of the heart proceed evil thoughts), but it is the motivation for thought, the source of thought, not the thoughts themselves.
 Our consciousness, psyche, experiences the thoughts in the mind through the urging of the heart.
-We choose

 This use of the singular for the group's "heart" indicates that Jesus recognized our feelings as arising from something greater than ourselves.
 Heart is connected both to mind and spirit.
 Mind is formed by our living within a social order, which is shared.
-Our feelings are, at least in part, learned from our environment.
-Similarly, our feelings are at least in part, generated from divine influence, which is also shared.
-We are not responsible for them or the thoughts they generate.
-We are only responsible for our actions.
-The choices made by our individual spirits despite the urging to our social hearts.
-I am reminded of Huck Finn's battle conscience between what society taught him about slavery being good and right versus the urgings of his own spirit.
+Our feelings are, at least in part, learned from our society.
+Similarly, our feelings are, at least in part, generated from divine influence, which is also shared.
+We are not responsible for these influences or the thoughts they generate.
+We are only responsible for our actions, the choices made by our individual, spirits despite the urging to our social heart.
+I am reminded of Huck Finn's battle with his conscience between what society taught him about slavery being good and right versus the urgings of his own spirit.

 The Body and Flesh